Top 5 differences between USA and EU Business Culture

 Some American companies would assume that conducting business in Europe isn't all that different from doing it in the US, but this isn't always the case.
 This is especially true when it comes to communication, conduct, and ethics.

 Having effective meetings across the Atlantic can be a challenge.
 A little planning can go a long way in enhancing your experience as a European business owner and earning your organization's respect.
+Below topics like differences in communication, conducts, ethics and European perceptions of Americans are discussed.

 Communication in the USA vs. Communication in the EU